redis/redis-doc/topics/client-side-caching.md

     Client cache: set the local copy of "foo" to "caching-in-progress" [D] client-> server: GET foo.
-    [I] server <- client: Invalidate foo (somebody else touched it) Client cahce: delete "foo" from the local cache.
+    [I] server <- client: Invalidate foo (somebody else touched it) Client cache: delete "foo" from the local cache.
     [D] server <- client: "bar" (the reply of "GET foo") Client cache: don't set "bar" since the entry for "foo" is missing.